15 Stroke Symptoms in Women We’re Likely to Ignore

 Nausea or vomiting

 A stroke in the cerebellum can also lead to dizziness, nausea, and vomiting, Dr. Greene-Chandos says.
 “This is consistent with posterior circulation problems from either the brainstem or the cerebellum.”
 It can also be seen in intracranial hemorrhage-type of strokes as well, she says, in which a bulging blood vessel (an aneurysm) bursts and causes bleeding into the brain.
-These are the scary signs of a brain aneurysm everyone should know.
+Vomiting was a missed sign this 24 year old was heading for a massive stroke.

 Taking birth control pills or HRT